Back to Colorado

 Risk to welfare

-A situation where water quality negatively affects individuals' ability to meet basic needs like drinking, cooking, bathing, washing clothes, or using home appliances.
+A situation where poor water quality could negatively affect a household's ability to meet basic needs, such as drinking, cooking, bathing, washing clothes, and using home appliances.

 Limits and Unknowns